rcazzara/seldovia/_people/Sorokovikov_sorokovikoff_Family.md

 summer."* Russian American Company, 30 April 1831

-Relief measures to be taken for the families left by the company employees who perished in the \[lost\] baidarka:  (1) the debts of the deceased are not to be charged to their relatives, but erased from their accounts; (2) their credit balances are to be used to benefit their wives; (3) bonuses are to be paid out according to the appended list, and Sorokovikov's wife, out of respect for her husband's useful service and large family, is to receive 1 pound of flour per month for free and is authorized to purchase 20 funts more.
+Relief measures to be taken for the families left by the company employees who perished in the \[lost\] baidarka:Â  (1) the debts of the deceased are not to be charged to their relatives, but erased from their accounts; (2) their credit balances are to be used to benefit their wives; (3) bonuses are to be paid out according to the appended list, and Sorokovikov's wife, out of respect for her husband's useful service and large family, is to receive 1 pound of flour per month for free and is authorized to purchase 20 funts more.Â

 Stepan Ivanov Sorokov, son of Ivan and Mariia, b.
-1824, d.
-1865, married Tatiana Kompkov.
+1824, d.Â 1865, married Tatiana Kompkov.
 They lived on Kodiak Island and had at least 7 children including Nikolai 1847.
 Reader Nikolai Stefanov was the Kenai-born son of Deacon Stefan Ivanov Sorokovikov and Tatiana Ivanova Kompkova;